OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 - vSphere Standard Switch.
 It works much like a physical Ethernet switch.
 A vSphere standard switch can be connected to physical switches by using physical Ethernet adapters, also referred to as uplink adapters, to join virtual networks with physical networks.
 You create and configure the virtual standard switch on each ESXi host where you want that virtual switch to be available.
 - vSphere Distributed Switch.
 It acts as a single switch across all associated hosts in a datacenter to provide centralized provisioning, administration, and monitoring of virtual networks.
 You configure a vSphere distributed switch on the vCenter Server system and the configuration is populated across all hosts that are associated with the switch.
 This lets virtual machines to maintain consistent network configuration as they migrate across multiple hosts.

-.. note:: The vSphere Distributed Switch is only available for VMWare's vSphere Enterprise Plus licence.

-If you want to associate OpenNebula's virtual networks to vSphere's port groups:
+If you want to associate OpenNebula's virtual networks to vSphere's port groups you have two choices:

 - You can create the port groups using vSphere's Web Client and then consume them using the import tools or,
 - You can create port groups directly from OpenNebula using a virtual network definition, adding the attribute ``VN_MAD=vcenter`` to the network template and letting OpenNebula create the network elements for you.